RiccardoZaffalon/mohdule.github.io/_posts/tuts&guides/2015-10-20-how-to-setup-a-dev-environment-in-linux.md

 >replace 'x' with the package name that you want to upgrade

+For Arch linux users :

+If you're already using AUR you don't homebrew at all you just do:

+	yaourt -S ruby
+	yaourt -S node npm

 If you had any trouble let me know in the comments.